moshesimon/comp0035_cw1_2021-22/README.md

    or [use python in your shell.](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
 4. Edit .gitignore to add any config files and folders for your IDE.
 PyCharm, VisualStudio Code, Xcode and NetBeans have already been added.
-5. `comp0035_coursework1.ipynb` contains an outline structure of a Jupyter notebook that you can use to write coursework 1.
+5. `comp0035_coursework1.md` contains an outline structure of a document that you can use to write coursework 1.

 Before you submit the coursework:

-1. Complete this README.md using the instructions below.
+1. Complete the `comp0035_coursework1.md` document.
+Use the coursework specification on Moodle which explains what needs to be included in the coursework.
 2. Update requirements.txt with the libraries used in your project.
-4. Delete this instructions section.

-## Repository URL

-Please add the URL to your repository here (e.g. a link to your GitHub repo for courseworl 2).
-You can delete this instruction text.

-## Set-up instructions

-Use this section to explain any set-up instructions to be followed to run your coursework as a web app.

-Assume that requirements will be installed from requirements.txt.